rbiegacz/Udacity-CarND/CarND-Traffic-Sign-Classifier-Project-master/writeup.md

-#**Traffic Sign Recognition**
+#**Traffic Sign Recognition** - Project Report

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
+**Project Purpose**

+The goal of this project is to implement German road signs recognition based on deep neural networks (especially convolutional networks) with the use of Tensorflow.

+Project implementation will consist of the following steps:
-* Load the data set (see below for links to the project data set)
+* Loading the data set that will be used for training, validation and measuring algorithm accuracy
-* Explore, summarize and visualize the data set
+* Exploring, summarizing and visualizing the data set
-* Design, train and test a model architecture
+* Designing, training and testing a model architecture
-* Use the model to make predictions on new images
+* Using the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

 [//]: # (Image References)